jimhigson/ffmpeg.js-XL/README.md

 fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) that is modified to:

-* makes it possible to read large files by lifting the Uint8Array size limit (at time of writing: Chrome 2G, Safari 4G, Firefox 8G) when used with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs)
+* makes it possible to read large files by lifting the Uint8Array size limit (Chrome 2Gb, Safari 4Gb, Firefox 8Gb) when used with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs).
+* typescript types
-* provide a minimum of syntactic sugar/hand-holding.
-You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly before and after the `ffmpeg` binary is called.
+* minimal syntactic sugar or hand-holding.
+You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly with, however you want to.
 * removes minification from the `emcc` build.
 This allows debugging while developing.
 For prod builds, modern tools like Vite will minify at build time, so it is ok if libraries are not pre-minified
 * remove worker-specific builds since [comlink](https://github.com/GoogleChromeLabs/comlink) works without it (inc [in Vite](https://github.com/GoogleChromeLabs/comlink))

+Note that limits on output size still  apply if putting results in a Uint8Array, although it may be possible to circumvent these by splitting into multiple arrays.

 # ffmpeg.js